Career Information Bureau Block

-As the name suggests, a forensic nurse is a type of nurse with special training in the field of forensics, or the practice of using scientific methods to collect evidence for the purpose of solving crimes.
 Forensic science itself has been around in some form or another for centuries.
 However, it wasn’t until the 18th century that forensic practices really started to take hold.
 By the 20th century, forensic science was becoming a widely recognized field and quickly started gaining momentum.
-Today, forensics has become both a form of entertainment and fascination, yet still remains one of the most instrumental aspects of solving crimes.
+Today, forensics has become the subject matter of popular entertainment and of public fascination, due to the mystery associated with solving crimes.

 Forensic nurses are immersed in the fascinating world of forensic science.
 Like other nurses, they are required to treat and attend to the needs of injured and ill patients.
-However, these professionals often have another agenda.
+However, these professionals often have an equally important objective.
 They act as liaisons between the medical field and the justice system.
-For instance, they are trained to look for signs of a crime in patients, and they are entrusted to help gather evidence that may be proof of said crimes.
+For instance, they are trained to examine patients for evidence of a crime and are trusted to report their findings to law enforcement officials in a manner that can be used to secure convictions in criminal proceedings.

 What Does a Forensic Nurse Do?